TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Extended Related Work

 \paragraph{Heuristic and Scorer-Based Selection} This family includes efficient, task-agnostic methods. \texttt{BM25}~\citep{BM25_robertson2009} and \texttt{DSIR}~\citep{DSIR_xie2023} select based on lexical overlap or $n$-gram distributions, but lack target awareness.
 Recent works employ lightweight scorers or LLMs-as-judges to filter or rank examples.
 Examples include filtering low-quality responses \citep{AlpaGasus_chen2024}, ranking samples for diversity \citep{clustering_and_ranking_ge2024}, or targeting difficult instructions \citep{Cherry_li2024, good_data_alignment_liu2024}.
 These methods are efficient but depend on proxy notions of data quality.

 \paragraph{Optimization-Based Selection} A principled line of work casts data selection as optimization. \texttt{TSDS}~\citep{TSDS_liu2024} minimizes distribution alignment loss between coresets and target distributions. \texttt{GREATS}~\citep{GREATS_wang2024} greedily selects data by gradient alignment with validation batches. \texttt{PDS}~\citep{PDS_optimalcontrol_gu2025} frames the task as optimal control, linking selection scores to downstream impact.
-These methods are elegant but computationally heavy.
+More recently, \texttt{QCS}~\citep{QCS_chen2025} formulates coreset construction as a bi-level optimization problem that couples \emph{sequence-level} selection with \emph{token-level} mining.
+In principle, differentiating through the lower-level token mining step can introduce second-order terms (e.g., Hessian-related hypergradients), and \texttt{QCS} proposes a relaxed probabilistic variant to avoid explicit Hessian computation.
+Overall, while these approaches are conceptually elegant, their optimization loops (and associated higher-order machinery or relaxations) can remain computationally heavy at scale.

 \paragraph{Token-Centric and Attention-Based Selection.} Recognizing the limitations of sample-level metrics, the most recent work has begun to shift towards token-level signals.
 These methods leverage the internal mechanisms of Transformers to find important data.
 For instance, \texttt{LADM} uses attention scores to measure long-range dependencies for long-context data selection \citep{LADM_chen2025}. \texttt{T-SHIRT} proposes a hierarchical filtering scheme for general-purpose data pruning, rather than for the task-specific, targeted selection that we address \citep{T_shirt_fu2025}.
 Its complex pipeline first uses K-Means clustering for a coarse, document-level selection, then refines this by scoring individual tokens via iterative input perturbations, making it computationally intensive.